Heegaard Floer homology and integer surgeries on links: Introduction

+In Section~\ref{sec:beyond} we present the extensions of Theorem~\ref{thm:FirstSurgery} to the other versions of Heegaard Floer homology, and to the invariants associated to cobordisms; we also prove Theorem~\ref{thm:FirstMixed} and discuss the link surgeries spectral sequence.
+Finally, in Section~\ref{sec:grid}, we explain how certain grid diagrams for links in $S^3$ give rise to complete systems of hyperboxes.
+Many of the diagrams in the resulting complete systems are quasi-stabilized, and therefore the results from Section~\ref{sec:triangles} can be used to simplify the description of the surgery complex in terms of grids.

-\textbf {Acknowledgements.} We are grateful to Dylan Thurston for useful suggestions regarding the material in Section~\ref{sec:hyperco}, to Andr{\'a}s Juh{\'a}sz, Matthew Hedden, Sucharit Sarkar, and Zolt{\'a}n Szab{\'o} for helpful conversations, and to John Baldwin, Jonathan Hales, Tye Lidman, and Yi Ni for comments on a previous version of the paper.
+\textbf {Acknowledgements.} We are thankful to Dylan Thurston for useful suggestions regarding the material in Section~\ref{sec:hyperco}, to Andr{\'a}s Juh{\'a}sz, Matthew Hedden, Sucharit Sarkar, and Zolt{\'a}n Szab{\'o} for helpful conversations, and to John Baldwin, Damek Davis, Haofei Fan, Jonathan Hales, Tye Lidman, Yajing Liu, Yi Ni, Faramarz Vafaee, Ian Zemke for comments on previous versions of the paper.
+We are particularly grateful to the anonymous referee for many useful suggestions, and to Ian Zemke for pointing out the need for trajectory $\alpha$-slides in Section~\ref{sec:moves}.
 The first author would also like to thank the mathematics department at the University of Cambridge for its hospitality during his stay there in the spring of 2009.

+The first author was supported by NSF grants DMS-0852439, DMS-1104406, DMS-1402914, and a Royal Society University Research Fellowship.
+The second author was supported by NSF grants DMS-0804121, DMS-1258274 and a Guggenheim Fellowship.